Vy187/cyber_security_notes/Sec+ Notes.md

 * Overdependence on perimeter security

 #### Port Security
-Port security prevents a device attached to a switch port from communicating on the network unless it matches a given MAC address or other protection profile.
+$\color{#a5d6ff} {Port\ security}$ prevents a device attached to a switch port from communicating on the network unless it matches a given MAC address or other protection profile.

-MAC filtering applies an access control list to a switch or access point so clients with approved MAC addresses can connect.
+$\color{#a5d6ff} {MAC\ filtering}$ applies an access control list to a switch or access point so clients with approved MAC addresses can connect.

-IEEE 802.1X is a standard for encapsulating EAP communications over a LAN (EAPoL) or WLAN (EAPoW) to implement port-based authentication.
+$\color{#a5d6ff} {IEEE\ 802.1X}$ is a standard for encapsulating EAP communications over a LAN (EAPoL) or WLAN (EAPoW) to implement port-based authentication.
 802.1X uses authentication, authorization, and accounting (AAA) architecture:
 * Supplicant—in EAP architecture, the device requesting access to the network.
 * Authenticator—a PNAC switch or router that activates EAPoL and passes a supplicant's authentication data to an authenticating server, such as a RADIUS server.
 * Authentication Server—the server that holds or can contact a directory of network objects and validate authentication requests, issue authorizations, and perform accounting of security events.

 Two protocols are implemented in the 802.1X standard:
 * Extensible Authentication Protocol (EAP)—a framework for negotiating authentication methods that enable systems to use hardware-based identifiers, such as fingerprint scanners or smart card readers, authentication and to establish secure tunnels through which to submit credentials.
 * Remote Authentication Dial-In User Service (RADIUS)—AAA protocol used to manage remote and wireless authentication infrastructures.

 #### Physical Isolation
-Air-gapped refers to network isolation that physically separates a host from other hosts or a network from all other networks.
+$\color{#a5d6ff} {Air-gapped}$ refers to network isolation that physically separates a host from other hosts or a network from all other networks.

 #### Architecture Considerations
 When evaluating the use of a particular architecture and selecting effective controls, consider several factors: